lamosty/performance/introduction/similar_studies.md

 ## WordPress HHVM vs PHP — xyu.io

-Xiao Yu, a web developer, benchmarked \cite{Study:Perf-XYU.io} WordPress running on PHP vs WordPress running on HHVM.
+Xiao Yu, a web developer, benchmarked[^5] WordPress running on PHP vs WordPress running on HHVM.
 His findings show a similar pattern to the findings of WPengine.com???link-to-section???.
 Outcome of his experimentation can be observed in table below.

 |           | Response Time | Ok Responses | Errors / Timeouts |
 |-----------|---------------|--------------|-------------------|